COST BENEFIT ANALYSIS

 To go over some of the nuances of making sure you have the right categories in a cost-benefit analysis, let’s go over an example of a retailer’s categories for a cost-benefit analysis on potentially rolling out smartphone-based mobile checkout.
 Take a look at the cost and benefit categories below.

 If the customer benefits of more customers, higher loyalty and higher spend per customer pan out, then this investment is a no-brainer.
-The next step for the retailer would most likely be testing a cobbled together solution to understand the impact to the customer experience and behavior.
+The next step for the retailer would most likely be testing a cobbled-together solution to understand the impact on customer experience and behavior.
 Yet, just categorizing the benefits shows a pretty strong case for smartphone-based mobile check-out, given the customer benefits.

 What are the best practices in cost-benefit analysis?

 Cost-benefit analysis is a key exercise to do as you think through strategy and option sets of potential investments.
 Here are some of the best practices in doing cost-benefit analysis: